We Prepare Students for Their Careers

 Sora is a project-based learning environment where students can start their own projects, choose their own timeline, and set their own evaluation metrics.
 We follow an Oxford-like model, where our learning experts serve as topical experts and collaborate with students on their projects.
-Several studies have shown that immersive active-learning instructional methods like project-based learning through projects are much more effective than traditional instruction.
+Several studies have shown that immersive active-learning instructional methods like project-based learning are much more effective than traditional instruction.

 When students first enroll, these projects are designed by the staff and center on exposing students to this new paradigm of learning and its processes.
 As they advance through the program, students can start designing their own projects based on their interests–in turn, the staff keep them accountable to their goals and ensure rigor and breadth in their work.
 While students are exposed to a holistic set of academic standards, they also learn important soft skills like design thinking, time management, leadership, communication, and more.

 At Sora, we help students develop professional communication skills and the tools to build their own personal networks.
 At the end of their education, our students will be able to think critically, collaborate effectively, and handle complex problems.